What happens in an appointment

 - Chronic diarrhoea, constipation and overall gut health

 - IBS (Irritable Bowel Syndrome) and low FODMAP diets

 - Healthy Weight management and a non-diet approach

 Our dietitians can put together a personalised eating plan which is easy to put into action which will help you make improvements in your health and management of your condition.
 We appreciate eating is a behaviour as much as it is a science and our team has extensive experience in this area including using simple steps and strategies to help clients through the these changes.

 Please ask for our dietitian below who bulk bill appointments with a care plan from your GP

-Matt is an Accredited Practising Dietitian who recently moved back to the Gold Coast after spending the past two years in the tropics of far North Queensland.
+Matt is an Accredited Practising Dietitian and Sports Dietitian who recently moved back to the Gold Coast after spending time working in the tropics of far North Queensland.
 He is an easy going friendly Tasmanian bred Queenslander.
 Matt strives to empower individuals to take control of their own health through collectively developing tailored nutrition support.
 He has particular interest in Bone Health, Gastrointestinal disturbances, Men’s Health, disordered eating and Sport.

 Anna is an Accredited Practising Dietitian and Director of My Nutrition Clinic who has worked for over two decades in the development and delivery of weight management programmes for adults and children.
 Anna has a Masters of Nutrition and Dietetics along with a Masters in Public Health and has worked in both Australia and London (UK)